The Early Years (band)

 The Early Years are an English rock band from Hackney, London, England, consisting of David Malkinson, Roger Mackin, Brendan Kersey, Philip Raines and Alexander Theakston.

 Biography

 The band came together as a three piece in 2004 through a mutual love of German krautrock, early electronica, art rock, noise and psychedelia.
 Other shared influences encompassed elements of noise, repetition, sonics and song which became key elements in The Early Years sound.
 The band were initially championed by Radio 1 DJs Steve Lamacq and Huw Stephens and XFM's John Kennedy, and subsequent radio play brought them to the attention of Beggars Banquet Records.
 After signing a three-album deal in late 2005, the band released three EPs and their self-titled debut album, all to critical acclaim.

+Pitchfork reviewer Adam Moerder gave the album a rating of 6.4 and stated, "By album's end, however, Early Years makes sure to leave a wistful taste in your mouth."